ElektraInitiative/libelektra/src/libs/highlevel/README.md

 ```

 For some background information on arrays in Elektra see the [Application Integration](/doc/tutorials/application-integration.md) document.
 Notice that both the getters for primitive types and the getters for array types do not accept error parameters.
-The library relies on that you are running a correct Elektra setup.
+The library expects you to
+run a correct Elektra setup.
 If the configuration is well specified, no runtime errors can occur when reading a value.
+Therefore the
-Therefore the getters do not accept an error variable as argument.
-If there is however a severe internal error, or you try to access a key which you have not specified correctly, then the library will call `exit(EXIT_FAILURE)` to prevent data inconsistencies or exceptions further down in your application.
+getters do not accept an error variable as argument.
+If there is however a severe internal error, or you try to access a key which you have
+not specified correctly, then the library will call the error callback set with `elektraFatalErrorHandler` to prevent data inconsistencies
+or exceptions further down in your application.

 You can find the complete list of the available functions for all supported value types in [elektra.h](/src/include/elektra.h)

 ### Writing values to the KDB

 Sometimes, after having read a value from the KDB, you will want to write back a modified value.
+As described in
-As descibed in [Read values from the KDB](#read-values-from-the-kdb) we follow a naming scheme for getters.
-The high-level API provides setters folling an analogous naming scheme as well.
+[Read values from the KDB](#read-values-from-the-kdb) we follow a naming scheme for getters.
+The high-level API provides setters follow
+an analogous naming scheme as well.
 For example, to write back a modified "message", you can call `elektraSetString`:

 ```c
 Elektra * elektra = elektraOpen ("/sw/org/myapp/#0/current", NULL, NULL);